nervosnetwork/docs.nervos.org/website/docs/essays/ckb-core-dev.md

 ## Molecule

-We have developed a particular serialization format called **Molecule**.It is recommended to check the [molecule github repo](https://github.com/nervosnetwork/molecule) for more details.
+We have developed a particular serialization format called **Molecule**.
+It is recommended to check the [molecule github repo](https://github.com/nervosnetwork/molecule) for more details.

 ## Well-known Hashes